-We invite you to join the newly established International Society of Public Law (ICON·S).
+We invite you to join ICON·S | The International Society of Public Law!

 - Why create a new international learned society – are there not enough already?

 We are certainly not announcing the death of Constitutional Law or Administrative Law and the comparative variants of both.
-But at a minimum, a full explication and understanding of today’s “constitutional” cannot take place in isolation from other branches of public law or in a context that is exclusively national.
+But, at a minimum, a full explication and understanding of today’s “constitutional law” cannot take place in isolation from other branches of public law or in a context that is exclusively national.
 The same is true for these other branches too.
 Public law, as a field of knowledge that transcends these dichotomies, thus deserves our renewed intellectual attention.
 Our German colleagues, who have always had a more holistic approach to public law, may smile with some satisfaction.

 What then of “Comparative Law”?
 Are we announcing the death of the field?
 Perhaps not of the field, but of the word.
 The field is flourishing.
 It is possible to think of the field of Public Law in Chomskyan terms: there is a surface language, which differs from jurisdiction to jurisdiction, but there is also a deeper structure that is common to the phenomenon of public law.
 It is difficult to find a public law scholar whose work is not “comparative” in some respects: informed by the theoretical discussion of X or Y in another jurisdiction; referring – often by way of contrast, sometimes by way of similarity – to a foreign leading case somewhere else as in “this is the Marbury v Madison of our legal system”; addressing universal themes of constitutional theory or design; or simply searching for a constitutional “best practice” overseas.
 Like Monsieur Jourdain who discovered to his astonishment that he was speaking prose, we in the field of public law should not be surprised to discover that in one way or another we are all comparativists.
-To limit our new Society to those scholars whose work is explicitly “comparative” would be hugely constricting and would limit many valuable conversations that go well beyond the formally comparative.
+To limit our new Society to those scholars whose work is explicitly “comparative” would be hugely restrictive and would limit many valuable conversations that go well beyond the formally comparative.

-Learned societies have often been founded to validate the emergence, autonomy, or breakaway of an intellectual endeavor.
+Learned societies have often been founded to validate the emergence, autonomy, or breakaway of an intellectual endeavour.
 By contrast, international learned societies are often driven by the realization of intellectual cross-fertilization that can stem from disciplinary ecumenism.
 ICON·S is both!
-We believe that there is a compelling case for the establishment of an International Society of Public Law predicated on these sensibilities – a new breakaway field, the content of which respects traditional categories yet rejects an excessive division of intellectual labor that no longer mirrors reality.
+We believe that there is a compelling case for the establishment of an International Society of Public Law predicated on these sensibilities – a new breakaway field, the content of which respects traditional categories yet rejects an excessive division of intellectual labour that no longer mirrors reality.

 Welcome to ICON·S!